microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/users.md

 - Directory.ReadWrite.All
 - Directory.AccessAsUser.All

 In addition to the required permissions, the user operations that the calling user can perform are bounded to the privileges granted to the calling user via specific [Azure AD roles](/azure/active-directory/roles/permissions-reference).
-For more information, see *Who can reset passwords?* and *Who can update sensitive attributes?* below.
+For more information, see the *Who can reset passwords?* and *Who can update sensitive attributes?* sections.

 ### Who can reset passwords?